wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		  We can refer to a specific image inside a repository by suffixing the repository name with a colon and a tag name #ñspace
 		- -
 		- -
-		- About the two types of repositories in Docker. #card
+		- About the two types of repositories in Docker. #car
 			- There are two types of repositories: user repositories, which contain images contributed by Docker users, and top-level repositories, which are controlled by the people behind Docker.

 			  A user repository takes the form of a username and a repository name; for example, jamtur01/puppet.